paulnorthrop/accessr/README.md

 rmd2slidy("example")
 ```

+This example file includes examples of creating figures and tables and
-In particular, there are some tips about potential issues with
+describes potential issues with typesetting mathematics when creating
-typesetting mathematics when creating Word output.
+Word output.

 ### Suggested workflow